ConservationMetrics/gc-explorer/docs/auth.md

      - **"RBAC"** (Role-Based Access Control)
      - **"Add Roles in the Access Token"**

+> [!NOTE]
+>
+> For the Auth0 Management API that is added by default, it is not necessary to enable RBAC; the previous step can be skipped.

 3. **Authorize Management API Access**:
    - Go to **Dashboard > Applications > APIs > Auth0 Management API**
    - Navigate to **"Machine to Machine Applications"** tab